astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 ```

 So, the muon thinks that it only has to travel 296 m to get to sea
 level.
-Now, from Equation {eq}`muonduration`, the muon thinks that it
+Now, from Equation {eq}`muonduration`, the muon thinks that the
-has traveled for 1 microsecond, so it calculates its velocity as:
+Earth has been hurtling toward it for 1 microsecond, so it calculates
+the Earth's velocity as:
 ```{math}
 \frac{296~{\rm m}}{1.0\times10^{-6}~{\rm s}} =
 2.96\times10^8~{\rm m/s} \rightarrow \beta = 0.988
 ```
-a value not different from the speed as measured by the observer on
+a value not different from the speed of the muon as measured by the
-the Earth, calculated in Equation {eq}`muonbeta`.
-In the frame of the
+observer on the Earth, calculated in Equation {eq}`muonbeta`.
+In the
-Earth, the time is dilated, so the muons live longer and can reach the
+frame of the Earth, the time is dilated, so the muons live longer and
-ground.
-In the frame moving with the muon, the distance to the ground
+can reach the ground.
+In the frame moving with the muon, the distance
-is shorter, and therefore the muons can reach the ground in the
+to the ground is shorter, and therefore the muons can reach the ground
-shorter time they have.
-The events of being created and reaching the
+in the shorter time they have.
+The events of being created and
-ground happen in both frames, but the reasons they can happen are
+reaching the ground happen in both frames, but the reasons they can
-interpreted differently in each frame.
+happen are interpreted differently in each frame.

 ## The Ladder in the Garage Paradox